Coronavirus (COVID-19) and polycystic kidney disease

 Ensure that your kidney centre has up-to-date contact details for you, so they can get in touch regarding changes to services or appointments.
 Your kidney unit is likely to be in touch (if they have not been already) about your treatment plans.
 You may also wish to check their website for advice.

 People who have had an organ transplant are thought to be at extremely high risk of serious illness from COVID-19.
 You’re advised to take extra measures to protect yourself.
 This is called shielding.
 See the gov.uk website for latest advice of shielding.
+The government has started to ease some rules regarding staying at home.
+However, they still recommend shielding for those who are at extremely high risk.

 If you are taking immunosuppressants, don’t stop your immunosuppression unless a transplant specialist recommends this.